TrashPandaCode/reports/ia-final/contributions/markus.typ

   My plan was to spend a few hours almost each day a week instead of only working like one day a week but the whole day.

   As mentioned in the @markus_dev_phase section , the first weeks were difficult to manage properly.
 But I was able to catch up on that time schedule at the beginning of May.
-  //  but therefore had to make a couple more hours in order to make up for the time I missed beforehand.
+I tried making more hours here and there in order to at least compensate a little bit for the time I lost in the beginning.

-  At that point I already started with the game development part so It was always easy to have something to do and not have to search for tasks.
+  At that point I already started with the game development part so it was always easy to have something to do and not have to search for tasks.
 This was especially due to the fact that we used Github issues to track our tasks and their importantness.
 This made it easier to prioritize tasks and to see what needs to be done next and who is currently assigned to which task.
+I started using that tool more frequently to give updates on my current state and report bugs I found or features I wanted to implement.

-  Later in the project while having meetings with Mr. Grünvogel about the project progress we also discussed our time tracking methods and came to the conclusion that actual more precise time tracking by using a google sheet for example could help us a lot in order to keep track of how much time we spent in general and on which tasks.
+  When having meetings with Mr. Grünvogel about the project progress we also discussed our time tracking methods and came to the conclusion that actual more precise time tracking by using a google sheet for example could help us a lot in order to keep track of how much time we spent in general and on which tasks.
   This was especially helpful for me to have actual numbers on the time spent.
-  It might sound silly but it also kind of motivated me to work more on the project so I can type in more hours into the sheet, also because I had the comparison to the other team members.
+  It might sound silly but it also kind of motivated me to spend more time on the project so I can type in more hours into the sheet, also because I had the comparison to the other team members.

-  Especially at the end of May I tried to work more hours than intended per week in order to pre-work for my missing time during the summer school I was going to attend.
+  Especially at the end of May I tried to work more hours than the normal workload per week in order to pre-work for my missing time during the summer school I was going to attend.
 This led to some stress as I was working way more in comparison to the weeks before, but I tried being as fair as possible as I would be missing for 3 weeks and the team would have to work without me during that time.

   Unfortunately I also had to move out of my apartment at the middle of June, which consumed a lot of time, more than I wanted to spend on it.
 Therefore this caused a deficit in my time effort for the project during the week right before the summer school.

   One thing I couldn't make up for was the final presentation which was prepared and held right in the middle of the summer school program.
 I wanted to be part of the presentation as a part of the team but unfortunately wasn't able to attend it.

   When coming back at the middle of July I first had to move into my new apartment which also consumed a lot of time, leading to a deficit in my time effort for the project during that week.
-But after this was finished I spent as much time as possible so we would hopefully be able to finish the project in time and also to provide the working hours I had to make up for.
+But after this was finished I spent as much time as possible so we would hopefully be able to finish the project in time and also to provide some of the working hours I had to make up for.

   I was not deeply involved in the documentation part yet as descibed in the @markus_documentation section.
-  So I wanted to make sure that I can contribute a significant amount of time to this part in order to catch up on the documentation part as well as the whole project was meant to be done by the end of July.
+  So I wanted to make sure that I can contribute a significant amount of time to this part in order to be involved in the documentation part as well as the whole project was meant to be done by the end of July.

   At that time the project itself was already declared as finished and only the documentation was missing.
 So I was able to spend all my working time left on the documentation part.